Last modified: Aug 14, 2024

 How does it work?

-An electric motor can work as a generator in an EV by using the principle of electromagnetic induction, which states that the change in the magnetic field around a conductor generates an electric current in the circuit.
+An electric motor can function as a generator in an EV by using the principle of electromagnetic induction, which states that a change in the magnetic field around a conductor generates an electric current in the circuit.
 When an electric motor rotates, it creates a magnetic field that interacts with the stator windings and produces an electric current that powers the vehicle.
 When the car decelerates or brakes, the wheels drive the motor in reverse, causing the magnetic field to change direction and induce electric current in the opposite direction.
 This current can be fed back to the battery and stored as energy, reducing the need for conventional friction brakes and increasing the range and efficiency of the EV.

 Illustration Regen Audi Q8 e-tron